Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### You decide to create a virtual machine which is of the size D2s_v3.
-If you plan to stop the virtual machine, will you incur any costs for the storage associated with the virtual machine
+If you plan to stop the virtual machine, will you incur any costs for the storage associated with the virtual machine.

 - [x] Yes.
 - [ ] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### Your company is planning on using Azure for hosting Infrastructure level resources such as Azure Virtual Machines.
-When planning for the costing aspect for these resources, is there a flexibility offered when it comes to Capital and Operational Expenditure
+When planning for the costing aspect for these resources, is there a flexibility offered when it comes to Capital and Operational Expenditure.

 - [x] Yes.
 - [ ] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### You are looking at using a Software as a Solution service in Azure.
-Which of the following would you be responsible for
+Which of the following would you be responsible for?

 - [ ] High availability of the solution.
 - [x] Configuration of the solution.